top of page

 Contact us to learn more about this valuable asset.

 Our future is in our own hands.
-We need your support to save our community from being destroyed by new Provincial legislation that will primarily result in more expensive condos.
+We need your support to save our community from being destroyed by new Provincial legislation that will primarily result in even more expensive condos.

 Click here to find out what you can do to help Save Brentwood Park.